 Merak and Dubhe are also known as the 'Pointers', because they point to Polaris, the North Star.

-Once we’ve found the Plough, all we need to do is draw a line between Merak (β UMa) and Dubhe (α UMa), the two stars at the end of the Plough’s blade, and then out through the blade’s top.
-The next fairly bright star we see is Polaris.
+To find the North Star using the Plough, draw a line between Merak and Dubhe, two stars at the end of the Plough’s blade, then out through the blade’s top.
+The next fairly bright star is Polaris.

 That’s all there is to it, and once we find it, we’re on our way!
 East is to our right, west to the left, and south is behind us.